run-llama/llamacloud-mcp/README.md

 `llamacloud-mcp` is a tool that allows you to use LlamaCloud as an MCP server.
 It can be used to query LlamaCloud indexes and extract data from files.

 It allows for:
-- specifying one or more indexes to use for context retrieval
+- specifying one or more indexes to use for context retrieval.
 - specifying one or more extract agents to use for data extraction
 - configuring project and organization ids
 - configuring the transport to use for the MCP server (stdio, sse, streamable-http)